 Would you like to develop your climbing skills?
 You are living within Germany, but you don’t speak German language?
 Than those are the courses you are looking for, as every of my courses is available in English language!

-I really love passing on my over 30 years of mountain experience.
+I am happy passing on my 30 years+ of mountain experience to you.
 As a professional climbing trainer, alpine coach & mountaineering instructor with DOSB/DAV licence for performance mountaineering & ice climbing, I have a lot of know-how and experience in knowledge transfer from over 400 training courses in the last 20 years.

 Students with a valid student ID card receive a 20 % discount on all courses (please book the relevant course using your valid university email address).